pawelgrzybek/bricky/README.md

 }
 ```

-- parent (required / string) - string with jQuery style query where grid should be placed
+- `parent` (required) - string, jQuery style query where grid should be placed
-- elements (required / string) - query with elements that should be added to Bricky layout
+- `elements` (required) - string, query with elements that should be added to Bricky layout
-- gutter (optional / string) - gutter width in relative or absolute units
+- `gutter` (optional) - string, gutter width in relative or absolute units
-- breakpoints (optional / array) - this array is a collection of nested arrays.
+- `breakpoints` (optional) - array, this array is a collection of nested arrays.
 Each of them is constructed as `[breakpoint, columns]`.
 You can pass as many breakpoints as you want.

 ### Node style